MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ---
 # Storage authentication methods

 Azure Data Explorer can interact with external storage in different ways.
-One such example would be defining an [external table]() over an external storage which could then be queried or exported to.
+One such example would be defining an [External Table](kusto/query/schema-entities/externaltables.md) over an external storage which could then be queried or exported to.
 All flows interacting with external storage require specifying the assosiateds storage's `connection string`, which defines the resource being accessed and its authentication information, so Azure Data Explorer will know how to authenticate to that external storage.

 All authentication methods and values are specified as part of the `connection string`.